Malicious and unlawful wounding crimes carry severe penalties in Fairfax County and Northern Virginia.

 Even the least serious of these crimes is punishable by up to five years in jail.
 As the gravity of the offense increases, the amount of jail time also increases.
 For example, malicious wounding is punishable by a minimum of five years in prison, but the sentencing could be up to 20 years.
 Aggravated malicious wounding is punishable by 20 years–to–life in prison, which is the equivalent of first degree murder.

-If you've been arrested for any form of malicious or unlawful wounding in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact a criminal defense lawyer at Manikas Law, LLC as soon as possible to make sure that all of your rights are protected.
+If you've been arrested for any form of malicious or unlawful wounding in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact a Fairfax Virginia malicious and unlawful wounding criminal defense lawyer at Manikas Law LLC at 703-556-0004, or by email through the Contact Us page, as soon as possible to make sure that all of your rights are protected.

 What Is Malicious and Unlawful Wounding?